ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-04-abstractions.md

 Now `compute_a` has to take place before `compute_b` because `compute_a` chose to modify it's argument, and thus `compute_b` was hacked to undo the damage.
 To get `b` the data is now forced to flow first through `compute_a`.

+Some languages unfortunately are designed so sometimes you don't have any choice but to modify an input argument.
+Still, wherever possible avoid doing it.

 ### Global variables